Child feeding ages and stages

 Get started with sit-down snacks

-Offer your child sit-down snacks every two or three hours between meals so he can arrive at mealtime hungry (but not starved) and ready to eat the food there.
-Offer any nipple-fed breastmilk or formula as a structured, sit-down snack.
+During the older baby stage, in response to your child’s increased regularity with feeding, you offered snacks partly on demand and partly on a schedule that you determined.
+At the almost-toddler stage, you continue to support his transition from demand feeding to structure by offering your child sit-down snacks roughly every two or three hours between meals.
+That lets him arrive at mealtime hungry (but not starved) and therefore able to behave nicely: He is interested in eating the food there.
+While he is likely to love drinking and eating on the go, he won’t learn to eat the food you eat because his special food, delivered in his special way, is more to his liking.
+Offer any nipple-feedings (breastmilk or formula) as a structured, sit-down snack.
 Don’t offer anything else between times except water.
 You are establishing the meals-plus-snacks routine of the division of responsibility for older children: Parents do the what, when and where of feeding, children do the how much and whether of eating.

 Feeding Your Toddler